 Price: Free plan, Professional plan for $7.50/month, Unlimited plan for $15/month

 If you’re a DevOps team, VersionOne and its focus on agile workflow could be a game-changer for you.
 Whatever your team’s methodology—SAFe®, Scrum, Kanban, DAD, LeSS, or Hybrid—VersionOne’s got the tools to help you and your team tackle projects of any size.

 Price: Free; there’s also the Catalyst plan for $175/month, Enterprise plan for $29/user/month, and the Ultimate plan for $39/user/month.

 Workfront is another enterprise-level solution.
 So again, we have a tradeoff common with these big enterprise solution apps: while it has just about every feature under the sun, you could get lost if you don’t take the time to orient yourself and your team.
 If you’re a smaller team that only needs basic functionality, skip it.

 Price: Standard, Select, and Premium plans (pricing not listed but reviewers say plans start at $480/year)

-Wrike is the big player for medium-sized businesses and larger enterprises and is probably already on your list for Basecamp alternatives.
-Wrike has a stack of features about a million pages long, which makes sense given the tune of the feedback on Wrike by its users.
-Wrike users say that with it: you can do EVERYTHING, which means you could get lost in the mountains of features.
+Wrike is a big player for medium-sized businesses and larger enterprises and is probably already on your list for Basecamp alternatives.
+Full of features about a million pages long, Wrike users say that you can do EVERYTHING…which means you could get lost in the mountains of features.

 Price: Free plan, Professional plan for $9.80/user/month, Business plan for $24.80/user/month, Marketers plan for $36.40/user/month, Enterprise plan quoted